Create an Outlook Data File (.pst) to save your information

 If you set a password, you must enter it every time that the data file is opened — for example, when Outlook starts or when you open the data file in Outlook.

 Important Microsoft, your Internet service provider (ISP), or your email administrator don’t have access to your password, nor can they assist you with recovering the contents of the Outlook Data File (.pst) if you forget the password.

 If you access your email account from multiple computers or devices, it’s important to know that when messages are moved to an Outlook Data File (.pst) they are available only on the computer where the file is saved.

 About Outlook Data Files (.pst and .ost)

-Outlook Data Files (.pst and .ost) created by using Microsoft Outlook 2010 are saved on your computer in the Documents\Outlook Files folder.
-If you are running Windows XP, these files are created in the My Documents\Outlook Files folder.
+Outlook Data Files (.pst) are saved on your computer in the Documents\Outlook Files folder.

-An Outlook Data File (.pst) is used for POP3 and IMAP email accounts.
-Additionally, when you want to create archives or backup files of the Outlook folders and items on your computer, such as Exchange accounts, you create and use an additional Outlook Data File (.pst).
+An Outlook Data File (.pst) is used for POP3 email accounts.
+Additionally, when you want to create archives or backup files from any of your accounts in Outlook, Outlook Data Files (.pst) are used.

 Some accounts use an offline Outlook Data File (.ost).
 This is a synchronized copy of the messages saved on a server and that can be accessed from multiple devices and applications such as Outlook.
 These accounts include IMAP, Microsoft Exchange Server, and Outlook.com accounts.